-Of course the other drawback to prepaid cell phone plans were the phones themselves.
-They were pretty basic, and smart phones, camera phones, music phones, touchscreens or anything else beyond the basics, were hard to come by.
+Of course, the other drawback to prepaid cell phone plans were the phones themselves.
+They were pretty basic, and smartphones, with their cameras, GPS, music players, touchscreens, or anything else beyond the basics, were hard to come by.

 The New Prepaid Cell Phone Plans

 Prepaid cell phone plans still offer users the ability to buy minutes online and replenish them as needed.
 They require no credit check and absolutely no commitment to continue the service.
 For those who want this convenience and freedom, they are still a great option.

 However, these new prepaid cell phone plans have other advantages.